 So why not give it a try! .
 You can attend mindfulness classes after work or perhaps on a weekend, or try an app.
 Making time for yourself and self-care is not selfish and a big part of our over all wellness.

 Ursula is a lawyer, coach, and LawCare volunteer.
-She is the founder of Suits Coaching which is a coaching business focused on transforming peoples businesses and lives through wellness, performance and mind-set coaching.
+She runs a coaching business focused on transforming peoples businesses and lives through wellness, performance and mind-set coaching.
 Follow Ursula on Instagram or Twitter

 Subscribe to our free quarterly newsletter and updates

 You can change your mind at any time by clicking the unsubscribe link in the footer of any email you receive from us, or by contacting us at email@example.com.
 We will treat your information with respect.
 More information about our privacy practices is on our website.
 By clicking below, you agree that we may process your information in accordance with these terms.’